 "We work hard to care for the elderly and to care for our families.
 We do it because we love to.
 And we do it even though it's hard.
 We deserve to get our basic rights and when we unite to defend our rights, we have the power to win."
 Caregiver Sonny Villar, said in remarks at PAWIS community celebration of their case victory.

-WERC-ECEJ has developed an expertise in the complex laws governing domestic workers and caregivers.
-ECEJ has provided technical assistance to numerous community-based organizations and legal advocates throughout California.
-If you need assistance, please contact the Clinic.
-ECEJ provides community education and worker trainings on the rights of domestic workers and caregivers.
+WERC has developed an expertise in the complex laws governing domestic workers and caregivers, providing technical assistance to numerous community-based organizations and legal advocates throughout California and community education and worker trainings on the rights of domestic workers and caregivers and other low-wage workers.
 To schedule a training, please contact the Clinic.

 The Clinic accepts new cases from August through November and January through April.
 We are not a drop-in clinic.
 Workers seeking assistance must call and speak with a clinic student who will do a preliminary phone interview.
 We handle a variety of employment related matters including wage and hour violations, discrimination, harassment, pregnancy accommodation, family leave laws and unemployment insurance.
 Our emphasis is on serving low income clients.
 There is no income limit.
 We do not handle worker's compensation claims.